conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 simplest way to do declare their location when the sources are in the same folder as the Conanfile.
 However, sometimes the sources are stored in a repository or a file in a remote server and not in the same location as the Conanfile.
-In this section we will modify the recipe we created previously to retrieve the same sources from other repository or a remote server using the ``source()`` method.
+In this section we will modify the recipe we created previously adding a ``source()`` method and explain how to:

+* Retrieve the sources from a *zip* file stored in a remote repository.
+* Retrieve the sources from a branch of a *git* repository.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: